utkarshshanu712/Geo_api/README.md

-# API Documentation
+🌍 **Geocoding API** 🌍

-This endpoint returns the state and district within India based on provided latitude and longitude coordinates.
+This API provides geographical information based on latitude and longitude coordinates.
+It returns the closest state, district, and country for the provided coordinates.

+## Overview

+🌈 The Geocoding API allows users to find geographical locations worldwide based on latitude and longitude.
+It can return detailed location information, including the state, district, and country.

 ## Endpoint